fbpx

 – If there are compelling reasons to allow the applicant to remain in Canada temporarily, even if there are insufficient grounds to grant an exemption under H&C.

-The Humanitarian and Compassionate Application is refused, and a rationale is provided before issuing a TRP.
+IRCC refuses the Humanitarian and Compassionate Application and provide a rationale before issuing a TRP.

 Processing the Application for Permanent Residence

-After passing Stage 1, applicants and their listed family members must undergo medical, security, and criminal checks to be allowed in.
+After Stage 1, applicants and their listed family members submit medical, security, and criminal checks.
 They must meet all rules under the Immigration and Refugee Protection Act, including section 72 of the IRPR, and must have a passport unless exempt.
 Quebec applicants need to meet provincial criteria too.

 Simultaneous handling of family members for H&C applicants: Family members who are already in Canada can become permanent residents at the same time as the principal applicant.
 However, family members who are outside of Canada must go through the permanent resident visa process at a different time than the principal applicant in Canada.
-They can instead be processed as part of the family class, supported by sponsorship, once the principal applicant becomes a permanent resident.
+Once the principal applicant becomes a permanent resident, sponsors process it as part of the family class.

 Statutory requirements: